LiveSuggest

 One-partyOnly one person in the conversation needs to consent to the recordingMost US states, Netherlands, South Korea

-Two-party (all-party)All participants must consent before recording beginsGermany, France, Spain, UK (business context), California, Illinois
+Two-party (all-party)Every participant must consent before recording beginsGermany, France, Spain, UK (business context), California, Illinois

 With a no-recording tool, this entire distinction becomes largely irrelevant — there’s nothing to consent to, since no recording is created.